createsafe/docker-musicbrainz-graphql/README.md

 ## Quick Start

-There are onl3 three steps to get this up and running
+There are only 3 three steps to follow to get this up and running

 1. Get the database
 2. Provision Docker
 3. Run the container

---

-1. Get the database
+### 1. Get the database

 Download the sample DB: https://drive.google.com/open?id=1Mu9PAtzpsr1UNJtt3w0kltpURaR1MrwE